ahdinosaur/secret-handshake2/SPEC.md

 >
 > Mathemagic!

-### Responder Hello

-Now the responder reciprocates with their own hello.

-The responder generates a new ephemeral public and secret keypair.

-Then sends "Responder Hello": a message which combines:
+Next the responder sends "Responder Hello": a message which combines:

 - proof that the initiator knows the network key,
 - and the initiator's new ephemeral public key